 The missed business point is clearly made: “It is rare in business or design that organisations set out with “minimum standard” customer experience in mind.
 Designing to minimum accessibility standards is saying that this group of customers doesn’t deserve the same degree of thought, innovation and insight that is invested in other customers.”
 Complying to Australian Standards does not make for best practice.

 Guides for retailers

 The guide is aimed at retail business owners, service providers, shopping centre owners and managers, designers, builders and certifiers.
 There is also a Design for Dignity microsite with the information in a web-based format with more detail.

 Readers are reminded that disability is more than wheelchair users.
 The use of other mobility devices and communication aids is shown in the graph above.

-The diversity within the population is often disregarded in designs.
-Building code access compliance is still considered at the end of the design process as a necessary evil (hence the tacked on ramp) instead of integrated at the beginning.
+The diversity of the population is often disregarded in designs.
+Building code compliance is often considered at the end of the design process instead of integrated at the beginning.
 This guide helps to show the value of thinking inclusively from the outset.

 Many businesses would like to expand their customer base to include older people and people with disability, but not sure how to do it.
 Utilising a checklist is one way to start thinking about it.
 Several organisations have produced checklists and other information to help businesses understand what they can do.
 Much of it costs little or nothing.
 Here are just three.